Certificate of Administrative Services

 Course Description: This presentation reviews the different ways we communicate in the organization suggests how to be effective in communicating and interpreting others communication.
 It includes: face-to -face communication, meetings, written, electronic (email), and telephone (voicemail).
 It will cover the benefits and challenges for each type and offer practical do’s and don’ts to communicating at work.

-How to Create a Facilities Work Request & Submit Key Request in UWF’s Route-IT System
+How to Create a Facilities Work Request & Submit Key Request in UWF’s Jira System

 Course Description: You will be shown steps needed to go through to create/submit a Facilities Work Request and how to properly request keys to your area.

 Course Description: This course provides new P-Card cardholders and P-Card Managers with a thorough understanding of the P-Card system.
 In addition to this course, P-Card Managers must complete Banner Basics training and P-Card Managers training.
 This course covers the following topics: P-Card overview, roles and responsibilities, procedures, commodity codes, and P-Card reports.
-This is an online course that participants may take at their own pace, and begin the course the day after registering.
+This is an online course that participants may take at their own pace.

 Payroll at UWF